MiragianCycle/paladoc/act-3/Act3QuestionsOnly.md

 Pala addresses/confronts history

-Pala walking through the streets of Colombo in costume.
+Pala walking through the streets of Colombo in partial costume. picking up/accruing elemnts as he goes along.
 [Ritual music overlaid with urban soundscape/camera follows Pala]

 Narrated by his father - a master of cerermonies reflects on Pala and his career and success, referring to him as his son rather than by name/ Pala weaves through the streets]